ManuelLerchner/Minecraft-Bot/README.md

 ## SequentialNode

-The sequential Node allows the excecution of multiple other Nodes in a sequential order.\
+The sequential Node allows the execution of multiple other Nodes in a sequential order.\
 Its constructor receives an arbitrary amount of Nodes which then get executed in order.

 ### SequentialNode - Constructor